Design For Forest

 As the selection of the projects below can prove, landscape architects can bring forests closer to people in a meaningful and careful way.
 We maintain what we appreciate, and empowering bonds between landscapes and people is one of the most important tasks of our profession.

 In our interview with the well-known Dutch office Karres en Brands, Sylvia Karres said that their approach to designing the Loenen Cemetery extension was to act as “a guest in the forest, rather than dominate it”.
 I suppose that can set the frame for observing a couple of poetic examples and examples that demonstrate different approaches to designing forests.

 It is not that often that landscape architects would be hired to design a forest where there has been none.
 It is a bit easier if such a project is located in a climate where vegetation growth is turbocharged by warm temperatures and a lot of water.
 TK Studio designed The Metro-Forest Project in Bangkok, Thailand, where an abandoned site of 2-hectares (4.75 acres) now hosts approximately 60,000 trees of more than 279 unique species.

-SINAI has introduced new and improved existing clearings in Forest Park in Bad Lippspringe to establish a sequence of mysterious and dynamic ambiences.
+SINAI has introduced new and improved existing clearings in Forest Park in Bad Lippspringe to establish a sequence of mysterious and romantic ambiences.
 Additions to the historic layout contribute significantly to the experience of the forest.
 Some trees were thinned or removed for the sunlight to reach the perennials.

 Strengthening the existing

-Studio Vulkan, with Robin Winogrond, introduced a strong ring of trees in the Zurich Airport park to make the existing relation between the meadow and the forest more tangible and the contrast more clear.
+Studio Vulkan, with Robin Winogrond, introduced a strong ring of trees in the Zurich Airport park to make the existing relation between the meadow and the young forest more tangible and the contrast more clear.